 In the Q&A below, get to know more about PBS'er Kevin Ruppenthal.
-As a Manager in Technology Strategy & Planning, Kevin focuses on communications from PBS Technology & Operations out to the member stations as well as “other duties as assigned.”
+As Director of Technology Communications & Engagement, Kevin focuses on communications from PBS Technology & Operations out to the member stations as well as “other duties as assigned.”

 Q. When did you join PBS, and what led you to want to work here?